virgesmith/pico-crypto-key/README.md

 See the examples for more details.

 ## Errors

 The device LED is normally off when the device is idle, and on when it's doing something.
-If there are low-level errors with any of the crypto algorithms then the device may enter an error state where the LED will flash.
+If there are low-level errors with any of the crypto algorithms then the device may enter an unrecoverable error state where the LED will flash.
 The error codes can be interpreted like so:

 Long flashes | Short flashes | Algorithm | mbedtls error code
 ------------:|--------------:|-----------|-------------------